egoboo/egoboo/basicdat/globalobjects/readme-globalobjects.txt

 47    Torch
 50    Sword
 51    Spear
-59    Chest (locked or unlocked, no secret bottom)
-61    Longbow
+59    Generic Chest (See script on how to use content) 61    Longbow
 63    Tower Shield
 64    Book of Enchant